 The dynamical reanalysis 20CRv3 (Slivinski et al., 2019) provides 3-hourly, 3-dimensional, global atmospheric data back to 1806.
 20CRv3 assimilates only surface pressure observations into an atmospheric model with prescribed sea-surface temperatures, sea-ice concentration, and radiative forcings.
 It consists of 80 equally likely members.
 All analyses shown here were performed for each member to obtain a physically plausible range of realisations.
-We extracted one grid point per region (crosses in Fig. 4; selected from the 1x1° grid such as to best represent atmospheric processes relevant for the region; note that we preferred point data, as the Rx5day data also are point data).
-The reanalysis allows calculating specific diagnostics, such as moisture flux convergence, at a relatively
+We extracted one grid point per region (crosses in Fig. 4; selected from the 1x1° grid such as to best represent atmospheric processes relevant for the region).
+The reanalysis allows calculating specific diagnostics, such as moisture flux convergence, at a relatively high resolution.
+However, the quality of 20CRv3 varies in time and space, particularly during the 19th century.
+The data prior to 1836 are less well evaluated and have a larger uncertainty (Slivinski et al., 2021).